New Year’s Eve Glasses

 Why I created the New Year’s Eve Glasses

 My daytime job is a childcare provider and a few years ago just before the New Year’s break, I wanted to create something for the kids.
-I thought, it would be fun to make the kids New Year’s Eve Glasses.
+I thought it would be fun to make the kids New Year’s Eve Glasses.
 I had an idea about how I wanted them to look and I knew with my Cricut die cutting machine I could get them done in quick order.

 I was so happy with my New Year’s Eve Glasses and really amazed at how easy they were to make.
 I mean SUPER EASY!
-Which was awesome because it was one of the first projects I made on the Cricut using the “weld” feature.
+This was awesome because it was one of the first projects I made on the Cricut using the “weld” feature.
 I love learning new things that the Cricut does!

 Anyway, if you would like to create the glasses too, keep reading.